west-code-development/West/Doc/installations/theta.rst

 Building WEST
 ~~~~~~~~~~~~~

-WEST executables can be compiled using the following script (tested on Aug 1, 2021):
+WEST executables can be compiled using the following script (tested on May 6, 2022):

 .. code-block:: bash